David Clifton from Clifton Davies Consultancy Limited speaks about the past and the future for the casino industry in UK.

 This proposal needed more evidence on the controls that could be put in place, in order to provide these machines a socially responsible manner and at the same time to be substantially restricted.
 The NCF (National Casino Forum) also proposed for Gambling Act 2005 that large casinos to have a 500 cap of machines, which was also refused by the Commission.

 The gambling sector hoped that they could harmonise the terms of bringing the machines and other entitlements of Gaming Act 1968 licensed casinos into the line with the new 2005 Act.
 The sector also asked for permission to make online casino gaming available for licensed land-based casinos, but it was rejected by the Commission.

-The Commission is afraid that there will be introduced an unlimited stakes for Category A machines.
+The Commission is afraid that there will be introduced unlimited stakes for Category A machines.
 The Commission also believes that Category A machines should be restricted to a Regional Casino under the 2005 Act.
 This means in the near future there will be no signs of these hopes to materialise.

-Because there was a dominant focus of the FOBT gaming machines, in May 2018 there was no surprise that the government decided to maintain an quo status across casino machines towards allocations, stakes etc. They also warned that if additional measures are put in order to manage the risk of gambling-related harm effectively, they will consider in looking again at the allocations questions.
+Because there was a dominant focus of the FOBT gaming machines, in May 2018 there was no surprise that the government decided to maintain a quo status across casino machines towards allocations, stakes etc. They also warned that if additional measures are put in order to manage the risk of gambling-related harm effectively, they will consider looking again at the allocations questions.
 This is considered a vital issue for the casinos in UK, because the machine allocations are already low by the international standards.

 The future in 2019

 David Clifton believes that the Commission had a positive response towards the casinos.
 The casino operators tried to work with the Commission in order to enhance both player protection and evaluation strategies.